Drtabet/trial/privacy.md

 hide: true
 ---

-<h2>PRIVACY POLICY FOR MANO A MANO</h2>
+<h2>PRIVACY POLICY FOR BURNS AND PLASTICS DOCTOR HELPER</h2>

-This privacy policy governs your use of the software application Mano A Mano (“Application”) for mobile devices that was created by LEXY COSMETICS.
-The Application is 1v1 local multiplayer same device mobile game.
+This privacy policy governs your use of the software application Burns and plastics doctor helper (“Application”) for mobile devices that was created by Patrick tabet.
+The Application is a guide for physician use in the context of plastic surgery practice.

 <h3>What information does the Application obtain and how is it used?</h3>